brct-james/adept-shop-titans-simulator/Unpacking_Apps_Script_Code.md

 21. line 445+: Set vars for each simulation and setup sim conditions

 ### Notes/TODO:
-I think the spreadsheet doesn't use spirit qty but rather the actual value of the spirits (e.g. lizard gives +3hp so for qty 1 the spreadsheet would actually be 3 lizard...)
+- I think the spreadsheet doesn't use spirit qty but rather the actual value of the spirits (e.g. lizard gives +3hp so for qty 1 the spreadsheet would actually be 3 lizard...)
 Double check and then modify as appropriate

+- Must convert to using getters and setters cause 795 private field errors is 795 too many

+- Must implement SimResult and aggregation in trials